KXPI-LD: History

 In mid-December 2008, KPPP dropped its TeleFutura affiliation and signed off.
 The station then changed its call letters to the current KXPI-LP on April 22, 2009.
-The station signed back on September 14, 2009 with programming from MyNetworkTV; at that time, KXPI began to be simulcast on a new subchannel of KIDK-DT.
+The station signed back on September 14, 2009, with programming from MyNetworkTV; at that time, KXPI began to be simulcast on a new subchannel of KIDK-DT.
 Prior to this latest relaunch, the Idaho Falls–Pocatello market was one of the few markets in the country without a MyNetworkTV affiliate of its own.
 In January 2011, the News-Press & Gazette Company (owner of local ABC affiliate KIFI-TV) began operating KXPI-LD and sister station KIDK through shared services agreements.

-On June 15, 2012, it was announced that KXPI-LD/KIDK-DT2 would be taking over the Fox affiliation from Intermountain West Communications Company-managed KFXP (channel 31, now KVUI) beginning July 1.
+On June 15, 2012, it was announced that KXPI-LD/KIDK-DT2 would be taking over the Fox affiliation from Intermountain West Communications Company–managed KFXP (channel 31, now KVUI) beginning July 1.
 KFXP would then switch to This TV on that date.
 KXPI would retain MyNetworkTV as a secondary affiliation airing programming in a delayed arrangement at 10 on weeknights.

 The affiliation move gives News-Press & Gazette operational control of five of the six largest English-language networks in the Idaho Falls–Pocatello market since The CW moved its affiliation from KPIF to a new digital subchannel of KIFI back in 2009.
 It also makes the Idaho Falls–Pocatello market one of the few markets with all three legacy networks (ABC, CBS, NBC) as primary affiliations and all three post-1986 networks (Fox, The CW and the MyNetworkTV programming service) as digital multicast channels in a market with four commercial full-power stations (or five when counting KPIF).
 After joining Fox, KXPI's call sign could also be interpreted as "Fox Pocatello, Idaho".

 On April 11, 2013, Fisher announced that it would sell its stations to the Sinclair Broadcast Group.
 The deal was completed on August 8, 2013.
 Shortly beforehand, a deal was reached to sell KXPI and KIDK to VistaWest Media, LLC, a company based in St. Joseph, Missouri (where NPG is also based); the stations remain operated by NPG under a shared services agreement.
 The sale was finalized on November 29.
 NPG agreed to purchase KXPI-LD outright on February 1, 2017.
 The sale was completed on March 20.

-Digital television

-Digital channels

-The station's digital signal is multiplexed:
+Subchannels

+This station rebroadcasts the subchannels of KIDK.